iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

 As we can see, the performance of Pixel Deflection with RCAM is significantly higher (82%) than Pixel Deflection without RCAM (52%).
-Since PD with RCAM skips deflections when the randomly selected pixel lies in the hot regions (as shown by RCAM above), it needs on average more deflections than standard PD.
+Since PD with RCAM skips deflections when the randomly selected pixel lies in the hot regions (as shown by RCAM above), it needs, on average, more deflections than standard PD.

 ## Distribution of Pixel Deflection with RCAM